OpenSILEX/opensilex/opensilex-doc/src/main/resources/vuejs/components.md

 Description:

-Component used to display a multi-steps wizard forms components in a modal box for creation and update.
+Component used to display a multi-steps wizard form components in a modal box for creation and update.

-Each form step component should implements the following properties:
+Each form step component should implement the following properties:
 - editMode: boolean flag to define if form is displayed in create or update mode
-- form: syncronized form object
+- form: synchronized form object

 Form component could implements the following methods:
 - reset: Method reseting form step component values before modal display (for both creation and update)